-^{21.} See id. at 209-12.
+21. See id. at 209-12.

+Evidence evaluation poses some challenges for formulating a useful, normative logic.
+One challenge is explaining how we reason about "relevance" itself-how we decide to link particular evidentiary assertions to particular issues of fact.
+Another challenge is studying the logical properties of different plausibility scales, although we can learn lessons from the theories of scientific classification and measurement.
 A further challenge is combining the plausibility-values of numerous evidentiary assertions into a single plausibility-value for a particular conclusion.
 This is a complicated problem in law because factfinders must be able to integrate both non-expert and expert evidence into a single pattern of reasoning.
 The warrant for the non-expert evidence might be commonsense reasoning about an eyewitness's perceptual abilities and credibility, while the warrant for the scientific evidence might be controlled laboratory experiments and epidemiological studies.
 In the end, the factfinder must reason from all of the relevant evidence to a particular finding of fact.

 Ideally, we want to identify the patterns of default reasoning that are actually used in law.
-If such patterns could be formalized into "plausibility schemas," 23 they might furnish useful, normative models for factfinders.
-In logic, a "schema" is a formal linguistic pattern containing variables, so that appropriate substitutions for the variables create instances of the pattern.24 A "plausibility" schema is a pattern of default reasoning that, when instantiated, warrants the conclusion to be plausible.
-For example, the schemas of deductive logic (such as "modus ponens25), which necessarily preserve truth from premises to conclusion, also preserve plausibility from premises to conclusion.
-More useful in typical legal cases, however, would be schemas based on inductive or abductive logic, or derived from scientific methodologies or heuristics.26 The typical plausibility schema has an inverted tree structure similar to that of an implication tree, except that the logical operators connecting the lower-level assertions to the upper-level
+If such patterns could be formalized into "plausibility schemas," they might furnish useful, normative models for factfinders.
+In logic, a "schema" is a formal linguistic pattern containing variables, so that appropriate substitutions for the variables create instances of the pattern.
+A "plausibility" schema is a pattern of